The Bible and violence: Book of Deuteronomy

 Deuteronomy 24 imposes the death penalty for the kidnapping of a fellow Israelite, and forbids putting parents to death for crimes committed by their children, and vice versa.
 Deuteronomy 25 allows for judges to have people punished in legal disputes by flogging, but limits the number of strikes to forty.
-"If men get into a fight with one another, and the wife of one intervenes to rescue her husband from the grip of his opponent by reaching out and seizing his genitals, you shall cut off her hand; show no pity" (25:11–12).
+"If men get into a fight with one another, and the wife of one intervenes to rescue her husband from the grip of his opponent by reaching out and seizing his genitals, you shall cut off her hand; show no pity" (25:11–12), although rabbinical scholars debate whether this is to be interpreted as a requirement for self defense, or a metaphor for financial liability.
 This chapter also urges the extermination of the Amalekites (verses 17–19).
 Deuteronomy 28 contains blessing and curses: blessing, including the defeat of Israel's enemies, if Israel obeys; and curses if Israel disobeys.
 These curses include disease, famine, defeat and death in warfare, insanity, abuse and robbery, enslavement, and cannibalism due to extreme hunger.
 Similar threats appear in the following chapter (29) and in Deuteronomy 32.

 Book of Joshua

 God commands Joshua to take possession of Canaan (Joshua 1).
+Joshua conquers a total of 31 city states ruled by kings as listed in chapter 12 of Joshua.
 The Jericho-woman Rahab aids two Israelite spies, and she and her family are promised to be spared in the coming conquest if they hang a scarlet thread in the window (Joshua 2).
 The Israelites enter Canaan, carrying with them the Ark of the Covenant.
 Joshua conquers the city of Jericho.
 The city is burned, and apart from Rahab's family, every person, ox, sheep and donkey is killed (Joshua 6).
 Joshua attempts to capture the city of Ai, but fails (Joshua 7).
 A second attempt, advised by God, succeeds.
 The city is set on fire and all the inhabitants are killed (Joshua 8).

 Several kings ally together to fight the Israelites.
 The people of Gibeon, learning of the city's destruction, tricks the Israelites into a peace-treaty.
 When Joshua learns of the trickery, he curses the Gibeonites (Joshua 9).
 When the king of Jerusalem hears of the treaty, he and several other kings attack Gibeon, who then call on Joshua for help.
 God attacks Joshua's enemies with hailstones, the Israelites are victorious, and the enemy kings are captured.
 Joshua goes on to conquer more cities but never completes the conquest (Joshua 10).

 More kings gather to fight the Israelites.
 The Israelites defeat and kill them all.
 Joshua 11 commands the hamstringing of horses.